martinfarmer/angular-evaluation/README.md

 ## Running the application

+From a terminal, switch to the application's directory and run `npm install` to install all dependencies in the `node_modules` folder.

-From the application directory, run `ng serve` and navigate to `http://localhost:4200/`.
+When complete, run `ng serve` to start the application, and navigate to `http://localhost:4200/` to access it.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests